The Real Bruce Lee

-Plot
+Synopsis

 It begins with a brief biography of Bruce Lee, and shows scenes from four of his childhood films, Bad Boy, Orphan Sam, Kid Cheung, and The Carnival, each sepia-toned and given a fully new soundtrack with dubbed English dialogue and a disco soundtrack such as an instrumental version of Devil's Gun by C. J. & Company.

 Next, there is a three-minute highlight reel of Lee imitator Bruce Li.

+Last Fist of Fury

+This fourth installment is a loose Korean take on other namesake films such as Bruce Lee's Fist of Fury (1972), Jackie Chan's New Fist of Fury (1976), and Bruce Li's Fist of Fury II (1977).

-Finally, there is a feature-length Korean martial arts film titled 최후의 정무문, Choihui Jeongmumun (lit.
-"Last Fist of Fury").
-The film is a spinoff of the Bruce Lee film Fist of Fury (1972) in which Japan has invaded China and started putting shame to the glorious past of the House of the Dragon kung-fu school.
+Japan has invaded China and started putting shame to the glorious past of the House of the Dragon kung-fu school.
 When they kill one of the pupils in an uneven match, a fellow fighter named Yǒu Lóng (龙友) who is also from the school has put his own life at risk after swearing to avenge his murdered kung-fu brother against every last foreign oppressor from Japan.
 The film stars another Bruce Lee imitator known as Dragon Lee.